StefanoDiPatti/Custom-Calibration-Pattern-for-3D-reconstruction-with-Python/README.md

-# 📷 Custom Pattern Camera Calibration Tool
+# 📷 # 📷 Custom Pattern Camera Calibration-Tool with GA Optimization

 A PyQt6-based desktop application for monocular camera calibration using custom (non-chessboard) patterns.
 The tool integrates a **Genetic Algorithm (GA)**